Caleb-Stripes/pets-amok/README.md

 TDD Organic class that will be parent class for organic dog and organic cat classes

+TDD Robotic class that will be parent class for robotic dog and robotic cat classes

+TDD o-dog [x], o-cat [x], r-dog [x] and r-cat [x] classes

 Current Code Objectives
 ***********************

-TDD Robotic class that will be parent class for robotic dog and robotic cat classes
+TDD interface for Animals and 'implement' it in Animal Class

 Foreseeable Code Objectives
 ***************************

-TDD o-dog, o-cat, r-dog and r-cat classes

-TDD interface for Animals and 'implement' it in Animal Class

 TDD interface for Organic Animals and 'implement' it in the Organic Animal Class